saikoushik08/ethereal-diary-keeper/README.md

-# Welcome to your Lovable project
+# Welcome to our project!

 ## Project info